golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/transferring-data.md

 ## Uploading data to and from the provider (in a browser)

-In this example, we show how to use the `uploadData()` and `downloadData()` methods that allow you to send and receive data when you run your requestor script from a browser.
+In this example, we demonstrate how to use the `uploadData()` and `downloadData()` methods that allow you to send and receive data when you run your requestor script from a browser.
 The code below realizes the following job: let the user select an image file and a text, then send it to the provider where it utilizes ImageMagick to combine the image and text to create a meme.
 The result is displayed in the browser window.

 The example utilizes a basic HTML boilerplate that defines UI components:
 - a form to select the background image for the meme and user text.